 Today, religious right activist and self-styled historian, David Barton placed a video on his YouTube account where he claims to have two honorary doctorates and an earned PhD.
 About a year ago, he said he didn’t have a PhD.
 Now he says he does and has been hinting at this for weeks.
 The video appears to have three degrees in the background.
 The first one appears to be his honorary degree from Pensacola Christian College and the third appears to be from Ecclesia College.
 The mystery “earned degree” appears to be the one which is partially hidden in the background.
-Watch (UPDATE 9/8/16: Barton set the video to private.
-See below for the video reposted to another account).
+Watch (UPDATE 9/8/16: Barton first set the video to private and then made it unavailable.
+However, I have it here:

 Looking closer at it, I think it is a degree from the unaccredited prosperity gospel fave school Life Christian University (click for larger image).